centrahq/api-documentation/pages/04.guides/05.pim-gql-integration/docs.md

 Below is one such example - how to use `externalId` concept to create product, variant, sizechart, activate sizes, add a display and add stock.

 [notice-box=alert]
-Remember, sending these combined mutations in a single API call will still have the same complexity, meaning you will still use up `8` quota for `MUTATION_COUNT` rate limits.
+Remember, sending these combined mutations in a single API call will still have the same complexity as if you sent them in 8 calls, meaning you will still use up `8` quota for `MUTATION_COUNT` rate limits.
 The big save in this case is the network time - instead of sending mutations and responses back and forth, multiplying the time to complete, all mutations will be executed in series, and the API will only respond once.
-You're saving on network time, not on query/mutation complexity.
 [/notice-box]

 #### Request